o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/spline.md

 title: Spline component
 ---

 The **Spline** component creates a line that is 4 meters long, with 4 points.
 The point positions are defined in the local space of the entity.
-The spline's length, segments and shape can be defined using the component's **Spline Type** property and **Edit** functionality.
+The spline's length, segments, and shape can be defined using the component's **Spline Type** property and **Edit** functionality.
 Splines are curves that connect two or more points and can be used as paths for animated entities or as a backbone for components such as the [Tube Shape](/docs/user-guide/features/components/reference/shape/tube-shape.md) component.

 **Provided by:** [LmbrCentral Gem](/docs/user-guide/features/gems/reference/lmbr-central.md)